Betta Fish

 Fin Clamping

 Clamping is one of the major signs of stress or illness.
 This is commonly related to abrupt changes in water quality or temperature.
 Your bettas fins will be tucked close to their body instead of fanned out.
-If you think your betta is sick, visit the diseases page to help diagnose and treat a variety of common illnesses.
+If you think your betta is sick, visit the betta illness and diseases page to help diagnose and treat a variety of common illnesses.

 Red and white betta staring to the right